NullPointerException on initialization

 FTC specific examples include trying to access the hardwareMap at instantiation, or just never assigning a value to a HardwareDevice.

-• Hardware devices are NOT accessible at class instantiation; that is, one cannot do the following:
+Hardware devices (anything that requires hardwareMap) are NOT accessible at class instantiation; that is, one cannot do the following:

 public class Testing extends OpMode {